Here we explain who is required to submit a notification under the change in control regime.

 If you don't submit the additional information we request, we could object to the notification on the grounds of missing/incomplete information.

 Up to the 50th assessment day, we can request as much information as we need to make a decision.

-Control is to be aggregated where two or more controllers have an implicit or explicit agreement to act together in respect of their control of an authorised firm (whether directly or indirectly).
+Control is to be aggregated where 2 or more controllers have an implicit or explicit agreement to act together in respect of their control of an authorised firm (whether directly or indirectly).
 A number of scenarios are discussed in the guidance, including ‘passive controllers’.